 If you are interested in history, check out the Archaeological Museum of Agios Nikolaos, Folk Art Museum of Agios Nikolaos, while art lovers can enjoy paintings and sculptures at the Spirit of the Stairs.

-Lasithi is definitely the region to choose if you want a mixture of nature and history on your visit to Crete and will be a relaxing destination.
-From here, you can easily take a day trip to the Lasithi plateau to see windmills and Spinalonga island.
+Agios Nikolaos is a great base to explore the eastern part of Crete and is for a relaxing holiday with stunning views of the Merabello Bay.
+From here, you can easily take a day trip to the Lasithi plateau to see windmills, visit Elounda, and historic Spinalonga island.

-Stay in Agios Nikolaos if you enjoy exploring nature; you travel without a car; you want a relaxing and peaceful holiday!
+Stay in Agios Nikolaos if you enjoy exploring nature; you travel without a car; you want a relaxing and peaceful holiday; you want relaxing holiday; you are couples young and older;

 Best Places to Stay in Agios Nikolaos: